CopernicaMarketingSoftware/Documentation/Mailerq/introduction.md

 # Getting started with MailerQ

-MailerQ is a Mail Transfer Agent (MTA) that relies on [RabbitMQ](https://www.rabbitmq.com) for its message queues.
-Therfore, before you install and configure MailerQ, you need to have access to a working RabbitMQ server.
-If you have a working and up-to-date RabbitMQ server, you can proceed with Installing MailerQ, otherwise, check our [using RabbitMQ article](copernica-docs:Mailerq/rabbitmq).
+MailerQ is a Mail Transfer Agent (MTA) that uses [RabbitMQ](https://www.rabbitmq.com) for its message queues.
+Before you install and configure MailerQ you will need to download and set-up RabbitMQ.
+Once you have installed RabbitMQ and have access to a running and up-to-date RabbitMQ server, you can proceed with installing MailerQ.
+For tips on how to install RabbitMQ, read our [RabbitMQ installation article](http://www.mailerq.io/documentation/rabbitmq-install "RabbitMQ installation").

 **Note: MailerQ requires RabbitMQ version 3.3.1+**